 This is not to say that our pupils, wherever they sit on the gender spectrum, don’t sometimes find it challenging to navigate the occasionally choppy waters of adolescence, particularly given the demands and stresses of ubiquitous screens and increasing online sexualisation and messaging.
 Our Relationships and Sex Education programme, which is offered as a core part of our Physical, Spiritual, Citizenship and Health Education (PSCHE) scheme of work, seeks to address the central issues head-on.
 We tackle issues around consent, abuse, harassment, sexting, up-skirting and the difference between illegal and anti-social behaviour in this arena.
 We seek to explore the basis of strong, mutually healthy relationships and conversely, what sort of attitudes and behaviours can lead to damaging, or toxic relationships.

-We are aware of the critical need for parents, as well as pupils, to be part of this conversation and our new programme of parent briefing and training sessions (from Summer Term 2021 onwards), will involve them directly in the conversation.
+We are aware of the critical need for parents, as well as pupils, to be part of this conversation and our programme of parent briefing and training sessions involves them in the conversation.

-Below you will find the Alleyn's Gender Equality Charter, created collaboratively by pupils, staff and alumni, as well as links to other Gender Equality activities at Alleyn's, as well as to our PSCHE and Policies pages.
+Below you will find the Alleyn's Gender Equality Charter, created collaboratively by pupils, staff and alumni, as well as links to other Gender Equality activities at Alleyn's, and our PSCHE and Policies pages.

 At the heart of our co-educational school, is an absolute and powerful belief in gender equality.